-Being a long studied area of medical and mental health research, it seems eating disorders
+Being a long studied area of medical and mental health research, eating disorders

 result from one or more biological, social, behavioral, genetic, or environmental factors.

 Teenagers are the age population most susceptible to eating disorders.
-Teenagers
+Teens

 also tend to deal with the most detrimental side effects of eating disorders as adolescence